grame-cncm/faustdoc/src/manual/quick-start.md

 ```
 <!-- /faust-run -->

 Faust allows us to declare basic [user interface (UI) elements](syntax.md#user-interface-primitives-and-configuration) to control the parameters of a Faust object.
-Since Faust can be used to make a wide range of elements ranging from standalone applications to audio plug-ins or API, the role of UI declarations differs a little in function of the target.
-For example, in the Faust Online Editor, a UI is a window with various kind of controllers (sliders, buttons, etc.).
+Since Faust can be used to make a wide range of elements ranging from standalone applications to audio plug-ins or API endpoints, the role of UI declarations differs slightly depending on the target.
+For example, in the Faust Online Editor, a UI is a window with various kinds of controllers (sliders, buttons, etc.).
 On the other hand, if you're using Faust to generate an audio engine using `faust2api`, then UI elements declared in your Faust code will be the parameters visible to "the rest of the world" and controllable through the API.

 An exhaustive list of the standard Faust UI elements is given in the [corresponding section](syntax.md#user-interface-primitives-and-configuration).
-Be aware that they not all supported by all the Faust targets.
-For example, you wont be able to declare vertical sliders if you're using the [Faust Playground](https://faustplayground.grame.fr), etc.
+Be aware that they are not all supported by every Faust target.
+For example, you won't be able to declare vertical sliders if you're using the [Faust Playground](https://faustplayground.grame.fr), etc.

 In the current case, we'd like to control the `ctFreq`, `q` and `gain` parameters of the previous program with horizontal sliders.
 To do this, we can write something like: